SELinux and iptables

 1 chcon -R --type httpd_sys_rw_content_t <magento_root>/var

 1 chcon -R --type httpd_sys_rw_content_t <magento_root>/pub/media

 The preceding commands work only with the Apache web server.
-Because of the variety of configurations and security requirements, we don’t guarantee these commands work in all situations.
+Because of the variety of configurations and security requirements, we do not guarantee these commands work in all situations.
 For more information, see:

 Enable inter-server communication

 If Apache and the database server are on the same host, you can skip this section and continue with Opening Ports In Your Firewall.

 To enable Apache to initiate a connection to another host with SELinux enabled:

 To determine if SELinux is enabled, use the following command:

 Enforcing displays to confirm that SELinux is running.